nextgis/docs_ngmobile/source/editing.rst

 Adding current location
 -----------------------

-To add current location to a vector layer press Main actions button, and then press a pushpin icon (item 7 in  :numref:`ngmobile_common_action_menu_pic`).
+To add current location to a vector layer press Main actions button (item 8 in :numref:`ngmobile_main_activity_pic_1`), and then press a pushpin icon (item 7 in  :numref:`ngmobile_common_action_menu_pic`).
 In an opened dialog select a layer you'd like to add current location to (only point/multipoint geometry will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
 If there is only one point/multipoint layer available, it will be selected automatically.

 .. figure:: _static/ngmobile_selectlayer.png
    :name: ngmobile_select_layer_dialog_pic